kurt-krueckeberg/open-fda-device-events/open-fda-api.md

 ## API Overview

-Like all RESTful APIs, an JSON object is returned.
-It has these two sections:
+As in all RESTful APIs, the search results are returned in a JSON object.
+This object has these two sections:

 1. `results`, an arrray of results matchiing the search criteria.
 This is for non-count-returning queries.